How to Start a Publishing Company in 2024

 - Wave Financial.
 If you’re looking for a free option, this might be your best bet.
 It doesn’t have any bells and whistles, but it does offer no-charge, cloud-based accounting functions designed specifically for small businesses.

 Trust us, your publishing company will only get by with a little help from some friends.
-Professional ones, hopefully, with lots of experiencing in publishing.
+Professional ones, hopefully, with lots of experience in publishing.
+Growing your team is especially necessary if you want to become one of the big players in publishing.

 Launching successful titles comes with a lot of specialized work, such as editing, cover design, interior formatting, web design, marketing, etc. Luckily you can turn to online marketplaces (such as Reedsy!) to hire those services — and you don’t need to break the bank at the same time.
 One of the benefits of starting a publishing company these days is that you can keep things pretty lean by building a network of freelancers you trust, without getting tied down to a head-count.